2020 Sustainability Fair Vendors and Organizations

 The North Mississippi VISTA Project at the University of Mississippi offers opportunities of service at non-profit organizations focusing on capacity building, alleviating poverty, building sustainable systems, and empowering communities.
 They develop projects in high-need areas throughout 28 counties to help connect UM and its resources to these low-income communities.
 They seek dynamic individuals to serve as Volunteers in Service of America (VISTAs) through summer associate positions, yearlong VISTA positions, and VISTA leader positions.

 NEMEPA is a rural electric cooperative that services parts of five countries around Oxford, maintaining lines in a 920-square-mile service area.
-They provide electricity to a number of farms as well as residential, commercial, and industrial members.
+They provide electricity to several farms as well as residential, commercial, and industrial members.
 NEMEPA offers Green Power, which provides power off-the-grid (i.e. solar power).

 The pilot compost program at the University of Mississippi began in the Fall of 2013 after a student proposed the project to the Green Fund and received funding for it.
 The program collects food waste three times a week from campus dining facilities such as the Grill at 1810, Lenoir Dining, Rebel Market, and the Residential Colleges.
 The program holds various composting events, such as Sift-A-Tons, Food Day events, and composting with the UM Food Bank.